 MATH 9021.
 Riemannian Geometry.
 3 Credit Hours.

-The main goal of this one-semester course is to provide a solid introduction to the two central concepts of Riemannian Geometry, namely, geodesics and curvature and their relationship.
-After taking this course, students will have an intimate acquaintance with the tools and concepts that are needed for pursuing research in Riemannian Geometry or applying its ideas to other fields of mathematics such as analysis, topology, and algebraic geometry.
-The topics covered include Riemannian metrics, Riemannian connections, geodesics, curvature (sectional, Ricci, and scalar curvatures), the Jacobi equation, the second fundamental form, and global results such as the Gauss-Bonnet Theorem, the theorems of Hopf-Rinow and Hadamard, variations of energy, the theorems of Bonnet-Myers and of Synge-Weinstein, and the Rauch comparison theorem.
+The goal of this course is to provide a solid introduction to the two central concepts of Riemannian geometry, namely, geodesics and curvature.
+Topics include Riemannian metrics, Riemannian connections, geodesics, curvature (sectional, Ricci, and scalar), the Jacobi equation, the second fundamental form, and global results such as the Gauss-Bonnet theorem, Hopf-Rinow theorem, and Hadamard's theorem.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.